Pagaya-Pro/PagayaPro2021/README.md

 # pagayapro
-Exercises and lecture notes for the PagayaPro program
+Exercises, assignments, proejcts and utilities for the PagayaPro program

-This repo is intended for the PagayaPro staff, for creating inspecting and validating the course material and exercise.
+This repository is intended for the PagayaPro students.

-It is also open to the entire research dept for their opinions.
-# PagayaPro